ashb/juice/README.markdown

 Juice is currently known to run on [Flusspferd], and should run on other CommonJS platforms in the future -- it just hasn't been tested yet.

-As for running it - well it ship with its own development server (which is performs surprisingly well) and version 0.2 will have FastCGI support.
+As for running your Juice app - well it ships with its own development server (which performs surprisingly well) and a CGI version for easy deployment.
+Version 0.2 will have FastCGI support.

 [JSGI]: http://wiki.commonjs.org/wiki/JSGI/Level0/A
 [Zest]: http://www.github.com/ashb/Zest